macbogucki/Projekt_Praktyki_Robot_Delta/Logical/Libraries/McPathGen/McPathGenCfg.typ

 	McAGFSIGSigMissedSigBxEnum :
 		( (*Missed signal behaviour selector setting*)
-		mcAGFSIGSMSB_NO_OUT_ERR := 0, (*No output error - The missed signal is not output and the program is terminated with an error*) mcAGFSIGSMSB_DELAYED_OUT_WAR := 1, (*Delayed output warning - The missed signal is output as quickly as possible and a warning is entered in the logger*) mcAGFSIGSMSB_DELAYED_OUT_NO_WAR := 2 (*Delayed output no warning - The missed signal is output as quickly as possible and no warning is entered in the logger*)
+		mcAGFSIGSMSB_NO_OUT_ERR := 0, (*No output error - The missed signal is not output and the program is terminated with an error*) mcAGFSIGSMSB_DELAYED_OUT_WAR := 1 (*Delayed output warning - The missed signal is output as quickly as possible and a warning is entered in the logger*)
 		);
 	McAGFSIGSigMissedSigBxType : STRUCT (*Behaviour of signal in case it can not be output on intended position*) Type : McAGFSIGSigMissedSigBxEnum; (*Missed signal behaviour selector setting*)